 A key figure in Conceptual Art, Lawrence Weiner has long pursued inquiries into language and the art-making process.
 From his pioneering installation works of the 1960s and '70s through his new digital projects, Weiner posits a radical redefinition of the artist/viewer relationship and the very nature of the artwork.
 Translating his investigations into linguistic structures and visual systems across varied formats and manifestations, Weiner has also produced books, films, videos, performances and audio works.

-In his recent series of digital works, Weiner stakes out new territory even as he extends these investigations.
+In his digital works, Weiner stakes out new territory even as he extends these investigations.
 Evoking analytic philosophy and linguistic games, Weiner deploys animated drawings and epigrammatic text that interact in a symbolic language.
 Ultimately, these visual and linguistic systems take on provocative narrative meaning.

 Weiner lived and worked in New York until his death in 2021.